samruddhibhangale/credentialNFT/README.md

 You can interact with the CredentialNFT contract using the Hardhat console or by writing custom scripts that use the contract's ABI.
 To open the Hardhat console, run the following command:

--npx hardhat console --network goerli
+- npx hardhat console --network goerli

 This will open the Hardhat console with the CredentialNFT contract instance available as the contract variable.
 You can use this variable to interact with the contract, for example: